BayanGroup/nutch-custom-search/README.md

 The goal of this project is to develope plugins/extentions for Nutch to make it a perfect tool for building custom search solutions.
 The project is an open-source project released under Apache License Version 2.0.

+Note: This project is tested with nutch 1.7 (nutch 2.X is not supported yet).

 Extractor
 ---------